rightjs/rightjs-docs/docs/en/comparison.md

 ## Disclaimer

-Besides the obvious purpose of brainwashing and having you choose RightJS, this article is meant to give you an idea where RightJS is situated (or supposed to be situated) in relation to other JavaScript frameworks.
+Besides the obvious purpose of brainwashing and making you use RightJS, this article is meant to give you an idea where RightJS is situated (or supposed to be situated) relatively to other JavaScript frameworks.

-Furthermore, I have the humble hope that you understand this as the author's opinion which for obvious reasons doesn't have anything to do with other people's realities and therefore should not be trusted.
+And I have the humble hope that you understand this as the author's opinion which for obvious reasons doesn't have anything to do with other people's reality and therefore should not be trusted.

 ## RightJS vs. jQuery